Trapping in Wisconsin: continuing cultural heritage

 Bobcat, fisher and otter zone information:

-It is extremely unlikely that we would close a furbearer zone as we use harvester success rates from recent years to issue permits.
-This allows us to stay very close to quota without needing to close zones.
-Should we need to close a zone, we would provide several days to a full week of notice, issue a press release and update this page to reflect the closures.
+It is extremely unlikely that the Department would close a furbearer zone as harvester success rates from recent years are used to issue permits.
+This allows harvesters to approach or reach the quota without closing zones.
+Should the Department need to close a zone, notice would be given several days to a full week before closure, a press release would be issued and this page would be updated to reflect the closures.

 - Plan your season